Purple Moose Felting's

 Green: 38 gauge medium triangular (A great all purpose needle.
 You can felt many projects from start to finish using just a 38 gauge triangular needle!)

 Pink: 42 gauge fine triangular (A fine gauge needle that is ultra thin - and ultra fragile!
-This needle is great for defining those super tiny details and for anywhere that you want ultimate control over your work.)
+This needle is great for defining those super tiny details and for anywhere that you want ultimate control over your work.
+Also great for any type of finish work!)

 STAR BLADE NEEDLES: